Tiramisu

 This post may contain affiliate links.
 Read my full disclosure policy.

-Make a restaurant-quality tiramisu at home with layers of espresso-soaked ladyfingers and a rich mascarpone filling — the ultimate pick-me-up dessert!
+Make a restaurant-quality tiramisu at home with layers of espresso-soaked ladyfingers and a rich mascarpone filling—it’s the ultimate pick-me-up dessert!

 Slice of tiramisu on plate.

 Tiramisu, which means “pick me up” in Italian, is a luscious Italian dessert made by layering boozy espresso-dipped ladyfingers with a rich combination of mascarpone cheese, eggs, sugar, and cream.
-It is then dusted with cocoa powder and left to chill overnight before serving.
+It is then finished with a dusting of cocoa powder and left to chill overnight before serving.
 You might think that such an impressive dessert would be difficult to make, but that’s not the case at all!
-Tiramisu is essentially a no-bake Italian icebox cake.
-With just a few simple ingredients and easy assembly, you can create a restaurant-worthy tiramisu right in your own kitchen.
+While tiramisu looks fancy, it’s surprisingly easy to make—essentially an Italian version of a no-bake icebox cake.
+With just a few simple ingredients and easy assembly, you can recreate this restaurant-worthy tiramisu recipe at home.

 cut tiramisu in serving dish.